vivekFuneesh/v-currency/conversation-export-2025-04-17.md

 A gradual refining of thought process can be noted in this chat.

 ### Disclaimer :
    - The stocks discussed in this chat are for analysis purpose only and are not being promoted or recommended in any form.
+I am not invested in any of the discussed ones.

 ----
 below is the discussion with blackbox.ai before formulating v-currency.